libitx/preserve-web/source/getting-started/index.md

 preserve deploy public
 ```

-Network rules currently limit a chain of more than 25 unconfirmed transactions. *Preserve* will fail if it hits this limit.
-If this happens, with for a confirmation, then try again.
+Network rules currently limit a chain of more than 25 unconfirmed transactions. *Preserve* will stop if it hits this limit.
+If this happens, wait for a confirmation, then try again.

 ## 5. Configure DNS